 The Osaka Bay Area offers a blend of natural beauty and modern attractions.
 The Tempozan Harbor Village, near the bay, includes the famous Kaiyukan Aquarium, one of the world's largest, showcasing diverse marine life.

-The area also features Tempozan Park, offering panoramic views of the bay and a perfect spot for leisurely strolls and picnics.
+The area also features Tempozan Park, which offers panoramic bay views and is a perfect spot for strolls and picnics.
 Additionally, the artificial island of Maishima in Osaka Bay has lovely flower fields and green spaces, ideal for family outings and nature walks.

 Location: Western part of Osaka, accessible by train or ferry